 William Samuel Witt, son of John Witt and Rebecca Wear Witt, was born about 1801.
-He married first, in 1832, Mary Dennis and had two children: Elizabeth Witt (who married \\\\\ Cheston and had a daughter that married George Trapp); William Jackson Witt, born 1845, died 1893, (who married Catherine V. Gardner, daughter of William Gardner and Matilda Robbins Gardner.
-Their children were William Samuel Witt.
-Mary M. Witt (married William Hobbs Watson of Hot Springs, and has a son, William Hobbs Watson); Lillian Mae Wilt, Frederick Witt, and Miles B. Witt).
+He married first, in 1832, Mary Dennis and had two children: Elizabeth Witt (who married ---- Cheston and had a daughter that married George Trapp); William Jackson Witt, born 1845, died 1893, (who married Catherine V. Gardner, daughter of William Gardner and Matilda Robbins Gardner.
+Their children were William Samuel Witt, Mary M. Witt (married William Hobbs Watson); Lillian Mae Witt, Frederick Witt, and Miles B. Witt).

-John Witt son of John Witt and Rebecca Witt married Lillian Harrington.
+John Witt son of John Witt and Rebecca Witt married

+Lillian Harrington.

-Elizabeth Witt, daughter of John Witt and Rebecca Wear Wear Witt, married William Lewis and went to the Indian Territory to reside.
-They had four children, two daughters names unknown, and Maggie Lewis (who married Davis, lived in Vincent, Arkansas, and had son, Perry Davis), and Joseph Lewis, who married in Hot Springs, Arkansas, and went to Indian Territory to reside.
+Elizabeth Witt, daughter of John Wilt and Rebecca Wear Wear Witt, married William Lewis and went to the Indian Territory to reside.
+They had four children, two daughters names unknown, and Maggie Lewis (who married ---- Davis, lived in Vincent, Arkansas, and had a son, Perry Davis), and Joseph Lewis, who married in Hot Springs, Arkansas, and went to Indian Territory to reside.

-Caroline Witt, daughter of John Wilt and Rebecca Wear Witt, married Isaac Crabb.
-Nothing further is known, of her.
+Caroline Witt, daughter of John Witt and Rebecca Wear Witt, married Isaac Crabb.
+Nothing further is known.

+of her.